zealbell/WobbleMeshImageView/README.md

 > **XML**

 **1. Cr8ting The Mesh**
+ Ok before you go on...
+I am of the high opinion you would find this Article to be a great rolling ball of fine Jargon until you try your hands on the code. ..

  The size of your Mesh is always **=** `(MeshWidth/wobbleColumns+1) * (MeshHeight/wobbleRows+1) * 2` and
  by default this is how create a new mesh over the ImageView